trinodb/trino.io/_posts/2020-07-06-presto-summit-arm-td.md

 **Presto at Arm Treasure Data: A Journey of Migrating 1 Million Presto Queries**

+Update:

+We had a great event with some in-depth, detailed questions from the audience.
+Check out the recording to learn more:

+{% youtube N40joxgN2Ek %}

 <!--more-->

 Join us to discover how as part of their customer data platform, Arm Treasure